Core Concepts

 id: topic-auth

-record_kind: topic
+record_kind: profile

 title: Authentication across acme repos

-last_updated: 2026-04-30
+last_reviewed: 2026-04-30

 ---